-Classic country music playlists seem empty without multiple Merle Haggard songs, and there are quite a few selections worth playing in between the Hanks of Nashville (Williams and Snow) and the Kings of Texas (Bob Wills and George Strait).
+Classic country music playlists seem incomplete without multiple Merle Haggard songs, and there are quite a few selections worth playing in between the Hanks of Nashville (Williams and Snow) and the Kings of Texas (Bob Wills and George Strait).

 15. "Honky-Tonk Night Time Man"

 Depending on tastes and reference points, this uptempo nod to the blues may excite listeners more because of Lynyrd Skynyrd's cover.
 Consider that a reminder of how Haggard and his Bakersfield peers' influence expanded beyond country music.

 Haggard updated the old, sorrowful tale of watching an ex-lover leave town, sending her off on an airplane instead of a train.
 An alternate title could be "I Wonder Why Planes Make Me Lonesome?"

 This moving story about a musician's mentor pays tribute to Tommy Collins, a fellow songwriter with Oklahoma ties.
 Collins, born Leonard Raymond Sipes, wrote "The Roots of My Raising," "Carolyn," and other songs recorded by Haggard.

 12. "Pancho and Lefty" (With Willie Nelson)